arantespp/arantespp.com/posts/planning/me.md

 - Stretch every day
 - Journal every day

-### Planing and Writing Stack
+### Planing Stack

-When I sit to work, I plan my day using BuJo and write a topic on my blog, create a thread on Twitter and a post on LinkedIn.
-No more than one hour and no social media.
+When I finish my work day, I review the current day and plan the next using BuJo.
+When I sit to work, I review the plan and start working.

 Supports: